UlyssesZh/UlyssesZh.github.io/_posts/2023-02-04-handwritten-font.md

 ---
-title: 'Distinguishing all the letters in handwritten math/physics notes'
+title: Distinguishing all the letters in handwritten math/physics notes
 date: 2023-02-04 09:43:02 -0800
 categories:
   - misc
 tags:
   - from zhihu
   - font
   - tex
   - handwriting
   - long paper
 layout: post
+excerpt: >
-excerpt: 'Personally, I have the demand of handwriting math/physics notes, but an annoying fact about this is that
+  Personally, I have the demand of handwriting math/physics notes, but an annoying fact about this is that
   I usually cannot distinguish every letter that may be possibly used well enough.
-In this article, I will try to settle this problem.'
+  In this article, I will try to settle this problem.
 ---

 *This article is adapted from a